apache/trafficserver/doc/sdk/plugin-management/guide-to-the-logging-api.en.rst

 -  Set the rolling offset for your custom text log: see :c:func:`TSTextLogObjectRollingOffsetHrSet`

+-  Set the rolling size for your custom text log: see :c:func:`TSTextLogObjectRollingSizeMbSet`

 -  Write text entries to the custom text log: see :c:func:`TSTextLogObjectWrite`